Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/getting-started/connection-approval.md

 With every new connection, Unity MLAPI performs a handshake in addition to handshakes done by the transport.
 This is to ensure that the `NetworkConfig`s match between the Client and Server.
 In the `NetworkConfig`, you can specify to enable `ConnectionApproval`.

 Connection approval allows you to decide on a per connection basis if the connection should be allowed.
-Connection approval also enables you to specify the player prefab to be created, allowing you to override the default behaviour on a per player basis.
+Connection approval also enables you to specify the player Prefab to be created, allowing you to override the default behaviour on a per player basis.

 ## Callback for approval logic